simpleviewinc/sv-geo-client/README.md

 	- Not all cities will have a region.

 - **metros**
-	- Returns the Nielsen Demographic Marketing Areas.
+	- Returns the Nielsen Designated Marketing Areas.
 These are sub-regions of the US that span across state lines.
 Allowing marketers to target things the Washington DC metro area which spans across cities and states.
 	- The region_codes represent the states that DMA is valid for.